At a Glance

-History, outdoor adventure, family fun and so much more – Experience Chesterfield is your guide for the many experiences the county has to offer.
+History, outdoor adventure, family fun and so much more – Experience Chesterfield is your guide for the many experiences the county has to offer, including those with your dog.
 Plan a visit for a few hours or a few days using this helpful guide.

 Explore the many parks, facilities and trails managed by Parks and Recreation.
 Learn more about the history of Chesterfield.
 Check out the variety of community activities.
 Visit Pocahontas State Park.
 Attend the Chesterfield County Fair.
 Go back in time at Henricus Historical Park.

 Want to stay up to date with county news?
 On our Connect With Us page, learn how to contact Chesterfield County Government, subscribe to our e-newsletters, follow our social media accounts and more.
 Out and about in the county and need WiFi access?
 View our public WiFi access interactive map.
 Looking for a specific department?
 View our department listing page.

 Interested in giving back to your community?
 Many departments throughout Chesterfield County Government provide opportunities to volunteer, as do local organizations.
 Visit Community Engagement and Volunteerism, a part of our Department of Citizen Information and Resources, for a list of volunteer opportunities with Chesterfield and with local organizations.

 Every day, Chesterfield County Government employees work on behalf of residents, businesses and visitors.
 If you are interested in joining our team, then view our career and internship opportunities online.